Summary

 MBSR addresses pain through nonjudgmental acceptance.
 Jon Kabat-Zinn developed it for low back pain and studies consistently show it works.

-"Mindfulness-based stress reduction has been shown effective for anxiety, depression, pain, just about everything.
+"But mindfulness-based stress reduction has been shown effective for anxiety, for depression, for pain, just about everything.
 I think they should put it into all the schools."

 Six categories of chronic pain treatment: medications, nerve blocks, psychology, PT, acupuncture, and self-empowerment